An Eigenvalue Ratio Approach to Inferring Population Structure from Whole Genome Sequencing Data: Introduction

 Unlike the PCA-TW test and its aforementioned extensions, several researchers proposed to use the ratio (or more generally, ratio-wise functions) of the consecutive eigenvalues ($\ell_1{\>=} \ell_2{\>=} {\cdot}{\cdot}{\cdot}{\>=} \ell_n >0$) as a more robust test statistic to detect spikes.
-An estimator using the ratio of eigenvalue differences $(\ell_i - \ell_{i+1}) / (\ell_{i+1} - \ell_{i+2})$ as the test statistic was first proposed by \citet{onatski2009testing} to estimate the number of factors.
-Later, \citet{lam2012factor} and \citet{ahn2013approximate} proposed an eigenvalue ratio (ER) based estimator ${\arg}{\max}_{i\<=K_{\mathrm{max}}} \ell_i/\ell_{i+1}$ given a pre-determined $K_{\mathrm{max}}$.
-Another type of ER-based estimator $\min\{ i\>=1 \text{ s.t. } \ell_i/\ell_{i+1} > 1{-}d_T \}$ was proposed by \citet{li2017identifying}, where $d_T$ is chosen within $(0,1)$.
+An estimator using the ratio of eigenvalue differences $(\ell_i - \ell_{i+1}) / (\ell_{i+1} - \ell_{i+2})$ as a test statistic was first proposed by \citet{onatski2009testing} to estimate the number of factors.
+Later, \citet{lam2012factor} and \citet{ahn2013approximate} proposed an eigenvalue ratio (ER) based estimator ${\arg}{\max}_{i\<=K_{\mathrm{max}}} \ell_i/\ell_{i+1}$ given a pre-determined maximum possible number of factors $K_{\mathrm{max}}$.
+Another type of ER-based estimator $\min\{ i\>=1 \text{ s.t. } \ell_i/\ell_{i+1} > 1{-}d_T \}$ was proposed by \citet*{li2017identifying}, where $d_T$ is chosen within $(0,1)$.
 These previous results all show substantial improvements for spike detection.
-However, previous works on ER-based estimators focus mainly on moderate-to-high dimensional data sets with mild correlations between features.
-Particularly, these works still require that the sample size $n$ and the number of features $p$ be of comparable magnitude.
-For example, the return of stocks data being used in \citep{li2017identifying} has a sample-to-factor ratio of $16.89$.
-Thus, they are not applicable to modern ultra-dimensional sequencing data sets where $p\gg n$, together with complicated correlation structures among features.
+However, previous works on ER-based estimators focus mainly on moderate-to-high dimensional data sets with mild correlations among features.
+Particularly, these works still require that the sample size $n$ and the number of features $p$ to be of comparable magnitude.
+For example, the return of stocks data used in \citet{li2017identifying} has a sample-to-feature ratio of $16.89$.
+Thus, those methods are not applicable to modern ultra-dimensional sequencing data sets where $p\gg n$, together with complicated LD structures among genetic markers.